Nena's Wellness Corner

 But honestly, nothing beats making your own at home.
 It's much cheaper, and you have complete control over what goes in.
 Here are some reasons why you should make your smoothie at home:

-• 1 cup almond milk, preferably unsweetened.
-If you’re dairy-free or prefer alternative milk, almond milk is tasty.
+• Almond milk, preferably unsweetened.
+If you're dairy-free or prefer alternative milk, almond milk is tasty.
 However, regular milk works, too, if you like it.

-• 2 scoops vanilla-flavored plant-based protein powder – I like using VEGA Protein Powder with 15 grams of protein.
+• Vanilla-flavored plant-based protein powder: I like using VEGA Protein Powder with 15 grams of protein.
 However, I recently found a better deal at Costco for the Orgain Protein Powder with 21 grams of protein, which is more affordable.
 They are both plant-based and have pea protein as a base.

-• 1 tablespoon almond butter – you can also opt for peanut butter.
+• Almond butter: you can also opt for peanut butter.

 • I usually use 5-6 fresh raspberries but feel free to adjust the amount to your liking.